jiandaoshou-aidehua/air/docs/multi_vehicle.md

 - `vehicle_type`: Type of vehicle, e.g. "simpleflight".
 Currently only SimpleFlight, PhysXCar, ComputerVision are supported, in their respective SimModes.
                   Other vehicle types including PX4 and ArduPilot-related aren't supported
 - `pose`: Initial pose of the vehicle
-- `pawn_path`: Vehicle blueprint path, default empty wbich uses the default blueprint for the vehicle type
+- `pawn_path`: Vehicle blueprint path, default empty which uses the default blueprint for the vehicle type

 Returns: `bool` Whether vehicle was created